marrow/mongo/INSTALLATION.md

 This package has a few dependencies:

-* Python 2.7 and above, or Python 3.2 and above, or compatible such as Pypy or Pypy3.
-* A modern \(&gt;3.2\) version of the `pymongo` package.
-* The Marrow Package and Schema utility packages for plugin handling and declarative syntax support.
+The Marrow Package and Schema utility packages for plugin handling and declarative syntax support.

 There are a few conditional, tag-based dependencies:
 * `development` installs additional utilites relating to testing and contribution.
 * `scripting` pulls in the [Javascripthon](https://github.com/azazel75/metapensiero.pj) Python to JavaScript transpiler to enable use of native Python function transport to MongoDB. \(E.g. for use in map\/reduce, stored functions, etc.\)
 * `logger` requires knowledge of the local host's timezone, so pulls in `tzlocal` to retrieve this information.